ansible/ansible-documentation/docs/docsite/rst/community/committer_guidelines.rst

 General rules
 =============
 Individuals with direct commit access are entrusted with powers that allow them to do a broad variety of things--probably more than we can write down.
-Rather than rules, treat these as general *guidelines*, individuals with this power are expected to use their best judgement.
+Rather than rules, treat these as general *guidelines*, individuals with this power are expected to use their best judgment.

 * Do NOT